saquib000/fetchai-hack/README.md

 # fetchai-hack
+### NOTE: Put the API keys in config.json and for Firebase please refer to the video given.
 ## AI Model Creation from Prompt
-This repository demonstrates the process of creating an AI model from a prompt using Stable Diffusion.
+This repository demonstrates creating an AI model from a prompt using Stable Diffusion.

 ## Usage Clone the Repository